 As well as my private practice, I lead a highly respected, innovative, and thriving charitable mental health service.
 The service currently supports around 300 people every year and our primary source of referrals is from GPs and health professionals.
 I have trebled the size of this service since 2004 and have secured funding from the NHS every year.
 We offer placements to university students in that context.

 COVID-19 During the pandemic I was involved in supporting the development and review of COVID-19 bereavement services in the southeast London area.
 I have also supported other services looking to improve their coronavirus bereavement support.
 I have also worked with numerous people bereaved by COVID-19.
 I have also been involved in the evolution of end-of-life care support in southeast London.

-I have been a supervisor and trainer since 2002.
-I have a wide network of similarly experienced colleagues.
+I have a wide network of experienced and trusted colleagues.
 If I cannot help, I usually know someone else who can.

 Training, qualifications & experience

 MSc Degree in Therapeutic Counselling 2003